restberry/restberry/README.md

 [![NPM](https://nodei.co/npm/restberry.png?downloads=true)](https://nodei.co/npm/restberry/)

-Framework for setting up RESTful APIs.
+Framework for setting up RESTful JSON APIs with NodeJS.
 Define your models and setup CRUD API calls without needing to write any code (see [Usage](#usage)).
 All API calls will handle and identify issues and throw necessary HTTP responses and easy to debug error responses.
 Restberry also handles authentication and permission checks and